Relativistic Locality from Electromagnetism to Quantum Field Theory: A Bridge Between Electromagnetism and Quantum Field Theory

-In the literature on probability densities and position operators for the Klein-Gordon wave function, you sometimes see claims that certain states will propagate superluminally---in apparent contradiction with the proof of locality that we have just presented.
+In the literature on probability densities and position operators for quantum wave functions obeying the Klein-Gordon equation, you sometimes see claims that certain states will propagate superluminally---in apparent contradiction with the proof of locality that we have just presented.
 Let us now address that apparent contradiction to assuage concerns about superluminal propagation.

 \textcite{pagonis_strange_1999} provide a way of dissolving the tension: \begin{quote} ``\dots\ the restriction to subluminal propagation refers to wavefunctions for which \emph{both} $\phi$ and its time derivative $\partial \phi / \partial x^0$ have momentarily compact support. \dots\ there are no such wave functions in the positive (or indeed, the negative) energy subspace.'' (\cite[pg.\ 124]{pagonis_strange_1999}) \end{quote} One can construct states where, at a moment, $\phi$ is only non-zero within a given region and then, very soon after, $\phi$ is non-zero far away (at spacetime points space-like separated from the original region).
 At first glance, that might look like superluminal propagation.
-But, by our earlier second-order standard for locality it is not.
+But, by our earlier second-order standard for locality, it is not.
 If $\partial \phi / \partial t$ is non-zero outside the region then there are important things happening out there, even if $\phi$ itself happens to be momentarily zero.
 When you use the Klein-Gordon equation (which is second-order) to determine the evolution of $\phi$ somewhere far from the specified region, that evolution will take as input both $\phi$ (which is zero) and $\partial \phi / \partial t$ (which is not zero).